CityOfZion/neo-python/docs/source/basicusage.rst

       --syslog-local [0-7]  Log to a local syslog facility instead of 'user'.
                             Value must be between 0 and 7 (e.g. 0 for 'local0').
       --disable-stderr      Disable stderr logger

-Running Extended Json-RPC Api Server
-""""""""""""""""""""""""""""""""""""

-Using the ``--extended-rpc`` arg will start your server with additional methods from ExtendedJsonRpcApi in addition to the normal JsonRpcApi methods.
-All original functionality is retained with the added functionality from ExtendedJsonRpcApi.

 Port Description
 """"""""""""""""